cloudmenson/Brevo__form-submissions/README.md

 `!!!
-To send the form, the .env file that contains the secret API key must be placed in the src folder.
+To send the form, the .env file that contains the secret API key must be in the root of the project folder.
 This file is private.`

 ## Setup